 - Technical

 - IPv6 is stable and well tested

-- But many technical issues being debated...
+- But many technical issues are still being debated...

 - "The perfect is the enemy of the good"

 - Industry needs confidence and certainty

 - Business

 - NAT has worked too well

 - Existing industry based on network complexity, address scarcity, and insecurity

 - Lack of investor interest in more infrastructure costs

-- Short term interests do not match long term common imperatives
+- Short term interests vs long term imperatives

-- IPv6 promotion may have been too much too early
+- IPv6 promotion too much too early?

 - IPv6 may be seen as "tired" and not "wired"